alphagov/forms/design/prototype-version-7/task-list/README.md

 This is followed by the paragraph “You have completed 1 of 10 sections.“ This tells the form creator how many sections they have completed.

-There is an ordered list of steps with an unordered list <ul> of sections under each.
+There is an ordered list of steps with an unordered list of sections under each.
 Each section needs to be completed by the form creator before they can make their form ‘live’.
-Step “1.
+<ol> Step “1.
 Create your form” has 4 rows under it.”

 The first row has a link to “Edit the name of your form“ and a blue highlighted tag on the far right of the row that reads “completed“.